raspberrypi/documentation/configuration/config-txt/memory.md

 ## disable_l2cache

 Setting this to `1` disables the CPU's access to the GPU's L2 cache, and requires a corresponding L2 disabled kernel.
-Default value is `0`.
+Default value on BCM2835 is `0`.
+On BCM2836 and BCM2837 the ARMs have their own L2 cache and therefore the default is `1`.
+The standard Pi kernel.img and kernel7.img builds reflect this difference in cache setting.

 *This article uses content from the eLinux wiki page [RPiconfig](http://elinux.org/RPiconfig), which is shared under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-sa/3.0/)*